-Jeremy is a LEED for Homes Accredited Professional and holds an OSHA Safety Card.
-He has previously served as Adjunct Faculty at ASU’s Del E. Webb School of Construction, teaching in the School of Sustainable Engineering and the Built Environments.
+Jeremy is a LEED for Homes Accredited Professional and has previously served as Adjunct Faculty at ASU’s Del E. Webb School of Construction, teaching in the School of Sustainable Engineering and the Built Environments.
 He continues to guest lecture periodically within the green building space.
-Jeremy is currently serving as an Advisory Board Member for Grand Canyon University’s Environmental Science Program and is simultaneously pursuing a professional certificate in Advanced Project Management program, the premier certification for program and project management in the 21st century context.
+Jeremy has previously served as an Advisory Board Member for Grand Canyon University’s Environmental Science Program.
+Jeremy has completed Stanford University’s Advanced Project Management program, the premier certification for program and project management in the 21st century context.

-This native Arizonan likes anything outdoors that puts the wind in his face.
-His preferences: cycling (he plans to ride across the U.S.A. someday), photography, SCUBA diving, and hiking.
+This native Arizonan likes anything outdoors that puts sun and wind in his face.
+His preferences: cycling (he plans to ride across the U.S.A. someday), hiking, photography, and SCUBA diving.
 Want to share in some of the fun?
-Go make some memories and pursue one of the adventures Jeremy has posted on his blog: www.BestOfZona.com.
+Go make some memories and pursue one of the adventures Jeremy has posted on his personal blog: www.BestOfZona.com.